In game development there's a lot of scratching your own itch and my latest diversion is a great example of that.

 More often than I care to count, when I'm working on a new feature something gets in a weird state and I need to see what's going on with the save.
 Once I figure out what happened and attempt a fix, it would be super nice to be able to then edit the save game and put it back to a correct state to test from.

 After thinking about it enough I decided to take the time from main game development and make this tool that should speed up future dev time.

 Once you set your save game path & extension and choose which save file you want to work on, the editor will display a tree of all the loaded data you can then dig into and edit!

 On each row there are contextual controls for resetting values, and adding or removing items from a collection.
-While the editor isn't fully feature complete, it suits my needs for now and I think it's in a good state to give it to the world and hopefully have other people help contribute to it to.
+While there are a few more things I wish it had, it suits my needs for now and I think it's in a good state to give it to the world and hopefully have other people help contribute to it to.

 And on that note, go check out the project on GitHub!Back to home More blog posts